microfocus-idol/idol-rich-media-tutorials/tutorials/appendix/Media_tips.md

 Typically, you will be able to get audio, video or image samples from your customer.
 If not you have (at least) three choice:

-1. Use a webcam - see the rich media tutorials to learn how to connect
-1. Download videos from YouTube, *e.g.* as described [below](#download-a-video-from-youtube)
 1. Connect to an open online stream, *e.g.* from a news broadcaster's website (see below).
+1. Use a webcam - see the setup guide to learn how to [connect](../setup/WEBCAM.md).
-1. Make use of open data shared by the academic community (see below).
+1. Make use of open data shared by the academic community, see [below](#academic-datasets).
 1. Search for rights-free media on the web, *e.g.* [pexels.com](https://www.pexels.com/).
+1. Download video files or stream video from YouTube, *e.g.* as described [below](#download-a-video-from-youtube).

 ### Video stream sources from the web